 Here we explain the various Ethernet splitting options so you will know which solution is most suited to you.

-Let’s start with the thing that you were probably most tempted to just run out and buy when looking to turn one ethernet connection into several.
+Let’s start with the thing you were probably most tempted to just run out and buy when looking to transform one Ethernet connection into several.
 (Hint: don’t do it!)

-Returning to our original topic of turning one ethernet cable into two, the ethernet switch is the real star of this guide.
+Returning to our original topic of transforming one Ethernet cable into two, the Ethernet switch is the real star of this guide.
 The way it works is incredibly simple.
-Whether you have a four-port switch or an eight-port one, you use one port to connect the switch to your router via ethernet, then the rest into the other ethernet devices you want to connect.
-Effectively, one ethernet port becomes several.
+You can use one port to connect the switch to your router via Ethernet, then connect your Ethernet devices to the remaining ports.

-Last and probably least is the ethernet hub which has been pretty much outmoded by the switch.
-If a switch creates pathways to precisely allow the packets sent from each device to communicate with your router, then think of a hub as a vast chamber filled with network traffic where packets go in and broadcast or shout to find the devices they’re trying to connect.
+Last and probably least is the Ethernet hub, which has been pretty much outmoded by the switch.
+If a switch creates pathways for packets to communicate with your router, then think of a hub as a vast chamber filled with network traffic, where packets go in and shout to find the devices they’re trying to connect to.
 In more technical terms, hubs cannot allow devices to send and receive data at the same time, which is called half-duplex communication.

 This results in data holdups and collisions, hogging precious bandwidth and causing network slowdown, particularly when you’re using multiple devices simultaneously.

-Note that ethernet hubs pretty much look exactly like switches, so don’t make the mistake of buying this when what you really want is a switch.
-Hubs are yesterday’s news.
+Note that Ethernet hubs pretty much look exactly like switches, so don’t make the mistake of buying a hub when you really want a switch.